 I also did this same method to make a cigar rest when I made this wooden cigar ashtray.

-You can find another example of a juice groove in this post on how to make an end grain cutting board from scrap wood.
+You can find another example of a juice groove in this post on how to make an end grain boards from scrap wood.

 You can now sand and seal your board.
 My favorite method of sanding to create to smoothest finish is this: